Appleseed/learn/docs/portal/install/upgrade.rst

 	* Make sure your Application Pool user has read / write permission to :
 		* \Portals Directory
 		* \rb_logs Directory
+		* web.config - Only during upgrade to have settings written
 * Restore the database to a NEW database name.
 * Modify the web.config of the new website to point to the new database
 * Extract the contents of the UPGRADE package into a folder on your computer, it is not recommended that you extract directly over your website.